 Last year, Shopify sales grew 23% during the holiday (totaling $6.3B globally), and there's no sign it'll slow down in 2022.

-Why brands should start preparing now
+Why brands should start preparing for BFCM now

 Because of the surge in customer demand, Black Friday and Cyber Monday have always been super challenging to plan for operationally.